 Applications, along with a self-addressed-stamped envelope (or an email address if you prefer electronic return), should be given or sent to Laura Kinnel, Clerk, Newtown Meeting Tuition Assistance Committee, PO Box 224, Newtown.
-PA 18940.
-They can also be left in the Financial Oversight mail slot in the meeting office.
-Applications will be signed and returned to families by February 8, so that families can give them to schools by the February 15th deadline.
+PA 18940, It can also be sent electronically to firstname.lastname@example.org or placed in the Financial Oversight mail slot in the meeting office.
+Applications will be signed and returned to families within a week of receipt, and families are responsible for passing the signed form on to the school.
 (Those who are not yet sure which school a child will be attending, should complete one application for each school.)
 The school will notify Friends Council on Education in June of those students who have applied for and are eligible for the PYM/FEF grant (based on the school’s assessment of financial need).

 Friends who are interested in helping to build the funds which are the source of this aid are invited to contribute to Newtown Meeting’s endowment for education (checks can be sent the meeting’s treasurer), The Friends Education Fund under the care of the Friends Council on Education or Philadelphia Yearly Meeting’s Jonathan E. Rhoads Endowment Fund.